 Privacy

-A revocable living trust is a private contract between the trust entity and trust holder.
-It helps your beneficiaries by enabling them to avoid probate, the court process in place to distribute the assets after the death of the estate holder.
-In addition to the protection from probate, trusts are private matters and not a matter of public record.
+A revocable living trust is a private agreement between the trust entity and trust holder.
+It helps your beneficiaries by allowing them to avoid probate,, the court process used to distribute assets after the estate holder’s death.
+In addition to the protection from probate, trusts also offer privacy, as they are not part of the public record.

 Health

-A living trust manages your financial affairs during the end of your life and after death.
-A will handles affairs when you are gone.
-Those of advanced age or suffering from illness may consider a living will.
+A living trust manages your financial affairs both during your lifetime and after your death, while a will only takes effect after you have passed.
+Individuals who are elderly or facing illness may also consider creating a living will.

-A living will handles your medical affairs should you be unable to advocate for yourself.
-You can designate whether or not you want to receive life-saving treatments like life support or CPR.
-This is the only time a living will is necessary.
+A living will handles your medical affairs if you are unable to speak for yourself.
+It allows you to specify whether you want to receive life-saving treatments, such as CPR or life support.
+This type of document is only necessary for these specific situations.

 Matters Involving Children